Wednesday, November 4, 2015

 Perhaps viewers, feeling rested with the extra hour of sleep from Sunday's time fallback, will set their alarms and get up to enjoy the Taurids on their peak nights, hopefully spotting fireballs as well as shooting stars.

-Comet Encke rides along its pebbly debris trail (long diagonal line), which lights up during Taurid meteor showers; twin jets of material shoot away from the comet ~ image by Spitzer Space Telescope: NASA/JPL-Caltech/University of Minnesota, Public Domain, via NASA Jet Propulsion Laboratory
+Comet Encke rides along its pebbly debris trail (long diagonal line), which lights up during Taurid meteor showers; twin jets of material shoot away from the comet; image by Spitzer Space Telescope; image addition date 2005-01-11; image credit NASA/JPL-Caltech/University of Minnesota: "PIA07222 Riding a Trail of Debris," May be used for any purpose without prior permission, via NASA JPL Photojournal

 Acknowledgment